How to Perform Backups and Restorations in SQL Management Studio

 Step 3: Configure the Backup Settings

-- In the Back Up Database window, ensure the correct database is selected.
+- In the Back Up Database window, ensure the correct database is selected in the Database dropdown.

 - Choose the Backup Type:

-- Full: A complete backup of the database.
+- Full: A complete backup of the entire database.

-- Differential: Captures only the changes since the last full backup.
+- Differential: A backup of only the changes made since the last full backup.

-- Transaction Log: Backs up the transaction log for point-in-time recovery.
+- Transaction Log: A backup of the transaction log for point-in-time recovery.

 - Specify the Backup Destination:

-- Click Add to select a file path where the backup will be stored.
+- Click Add to select a file path where the backup will be saved.

 Step 4: Initiate the Backup